deanhiller/webpieces/README.md

 * unlike Seam/JSF and heavyweight servers, you can slap down 1000+ of these as it is built for clustering and scale and being stateless!!! especially with noSQL databases.  with Seam/JSF, you lock your users to one node and when that goes out, if they are in the middle of buying a plane ticket, they are pretty much screwed.(ie. not a good design for large scale)
 * be blown away with the optimistic locking pattern.
 If your end users both post a change to the same entity, one will win and the other will go through a path of code where you can decide, 1. show the user his changes and the other users, 2. just tell the user it failed and to start over 3. let it overwrite the previous user code
 * look ma, no restarting the server in development mode with complete java refactoring
-* prod server runs on :8080, dev server on :9000 all locally such that unlike play, dev server never caches files so cached files from :8080 don't interfere with development mode and dev server never caches files making development seamless(modify css file and it's up to date)
+* prod server runs caches files using hash on content so all *.js files and *.css files are cached for a year and if file changes, the hash changes causing a reload
+* dev server never tells browser to cache files so developer can modify file and not need to clear browser cache
+* %[..]% will verify a file actually exists at that route at build time so that you do not accidentally deploy web pages that link to nonexistent files
 * no erasing users input from forms which many websites do....soooo annoying
 * holy crap, my back button always works.
 Developers are not even allowed to break that behavior as they are forced to make the back button work...#win
 * one liner for declaring a form field which does keeps users input for you, as well as i18n as well as error handling and decorating ALL your fields with your declared field template